Biomedical-MR/resomapper/docs/handbook.md

 Manual mask creation.
 ```

 After creating the masks for all slices, a pop-up window will appear with a preview of all of them.
-Once viewed, press {kbd}`enter` (do it while the window is on focus, you can click on it first to make sure), and the terminal will ask if it is correct.
+Once viewed the terminal will ask if it is correct.
 If you are not satisfied with the masks created, you can repeat the process as many times as necessary.

 ```{figure} _static/4_mask_visualization.png
 ---